Barrer Hill restoration project

 All snags and poles have been enriched with carved hollows with varying entrance size dimensions targeting different animal species from marsupials to bats and artificial bark that will hopefully attract a host of creatures from spiders to geckos.

 The task of securing the snags in an upright position requires structural engineers and skilled arborists, as well as large machinery to lift them into position.
 Each snag was placed into a hole that has a steel layer and concrete footing so it can remain standing safely for many decades.

 The research project compares how effective translocated trees and utility poles are at attracting local wildlife.
 Specialised cameras recording real-time wildlife visits have been installed.
 Stay tuned for updates and images posted to this website.

 See the project’s progress from its early removal stage through to installation and the habitat it has attracted.

 The early stages of the Barrer Hill restoration project was explored on ABC's Science Show.

-The ACT Parks and Conservation Service, the Land Development Agency and Greening Australia run community planting days in the Barrer Hill area.
+The ACT Parks and Conservation Service, the Suburban Land Agency and Greening Australia run community planting days in the Barrer Hill area.
 It is estimated the community has helped plant 550 native trees and shrubs so far.
 More information on future planting days will be displayed here.